-A silica gel is used to keep the sensor volume dry.
-The dry air inside the sensor body prevents condensation of humidity on the inside of the glass dome.
-There is no need to replace the silica-gel.
+Enclosed drying agents inside the sensor body keep the sensor inside dry, prevents condensation of humidity inside of the glass dome.
+There is no need to replace the drying agents as they are replaced when sensor is recalibrated at EKO.